ChinmayIngle26/PhishGuard/README.md

 3. Click the **Load unpacked** button.
 4. Select the `extension` folder from this project's directory.

 The PhishGuard icon should now appear in your browser's toolbar.

+### Connecting the Extension to your Deployed App

-For the extension to work, the local development server must be running.
+**IMPORTANT:** For the extension to work with your deployed Vercel application, you must update the API URLs in the extension's files.

+1. Open `extension/popup.js`.
+2. Open `extension/background.js`.
+3. In both files, replace the placeholder `https://YOUR_VERCEL_URL` with your actual Vercel deployment URL.
+4. After saving the files, go back to `chrome://extensions` and click the "Reload" button for the PhishGuard extension.